jovi-wang/udacity-simple-crm-backend-in-golang/README.md

 The dev server will listen on port `3000`

-### run test cases by executing this command in Terminal
+### Run test cases by executing this command in Terminal

 ```
 go test